Argbash (https://argbash.io) is a

 argbash-init is part of the package, and you can get started with it in a couple of seconds.

-Argbash is free software, you are free to use it, share it, modify it and share the modifications with the world, since it is published under the 3-clause BSD linense.
+Argbash is free and open source software, you are free to use it, share it, modify it and share the modifications with the world, since it is published under the 3-clause BSD linense.

 |Copyright:||2014–2016, Matěj Týč|